benset99/guides/AWS/AWS-WebBasics.md

 `aws ec2 run-instances --image-id ami-0e6d2e8684d4ccb3e --security-group-ids sg-0c28afaf2c775e906 --instance-type t2.micro --key-name EC2-key`
 * Note: This will take several minutes to create an instance.

-Obtain public IP address of the instance and connect to your instance:
+Obtain public IP address of the instance and connect to the instance:
 `aws ec2 describe-instances --instance-ids i-0e69629cb2642f8e7 --query 'Reservations[0].Instances[0].PublicIpAddress'`

 Use the public ip to connect to the newly created EC2 instance:
 `ssh -i EC2-key.pem ec2-user@54.237.54.51`

-* If you see this:
+* If the following text below is displayed, then successfully accessed the EC2 instance:
 ```

        __|  __|_  )